 The Filter works as before: To filter the tracks being shown to you by BPM, key, colour, rating, tag and so on.
 The filter edit screen that lets you decide the filter criteria hasn’t changed, and is accessible in the same way (by holding down the button bottom left of the rotary encoder).

 Also as before, you can access the Shortcut screen by holding down the bottom-right button under the encoder.
 The Shortcut window now has extra options, such as the ability to move the playhead further left on the screen (to show you more of the forthcoming audio), adjustment of screen and LCD brightness, and adjustment of the new Beat Jump feature default size (more about Beat Jump later).

 Hard to emphasise, though, just how it is all so much more immersive, smoother, information rich and functional – plus, it all feels so much quicker and snappier than before, which is not surprising as the unit has a lot more power inside.
 More about the significance of that later.

 DJing with the new waveforms and beatgrid data

 The bigger, better screen makes the waveforms a much more integral part of using the unit than with the CDJ-2000NXS2.
 You can choose how they look (blue, RGB or the “3Band” appearance from Rekordbox, which shows you each frequency and is very much like the way waveforms are shown on Denon DJ’s players), and as before, you can zoom in or out on the main waveform using the scroll knob.

-The lower waveform that shows the whole track is similar to before, but is vastly superior in appearance, also showing the three frequencies if you wish, and benefiting form the better size, resolution and brightness of the screen.
+The lower waveform that shows the whole track is similar to before, but is vastly superior in appearance, also showing the three frequencies if you wish, and benefiting from the better size, resolution and brightness of the screen.